WP Full Pay - Stripe plugin for WordPress

 how to integrate stripe to wordpress?

-When you’re using WooCommerce with WordPress CMS, it comes with payment gateways, including Stripe which allows you to accept payments on your online store.
+When you’re using WooCommerce with WordPress CMS, it comes with payment gateways, including Stripe.
+This allows you to accept online payments on your WooCommerce store.

-The question may arise: How can I accept payments on basic WordPress site?
+The question may arise: How can I accept payments on the WordPress site?
 Or, I have a Stripe account, can I use Stripe for WordPress?

 And, the answer is: absolutely!
 Stripe can integrate with WordPress.